cretz/rtsw-poc/README.md

 This project makes a standalone executable built in Rust that statically compiles Tor and all of its dependencies.
 It uses the new (as of this writing) [0.3.3.1-alpha](https://blog.torproject.org/tor-0331-alpha-released-back-unstable-development) version which includes embedding via a small, supported API.
-The simple goal of this project is to make the Tor version appear.
+The simple goal of this project is to make the Tor version string appear.
 I put a compiled version of `rtsw-poc.exe` in the [releases area](https://github.com/cretz/rtsw-poc/releases).

-In the [vendor/](vendor) folder is where the dependencies are as submodules.
+The [vendor/](vendor) folder contains all of the dependencies as submodules.
 So clone this repository with `--recursive`.
-They dependencies are:
+The dependencies are:

 * [OpenSSL](https://github.com/openssl/openssl/) - Checked out at tag `OpenSSL_1_0_2n`
 * [Libevent](https://github.com/libevent/libevent) - Checked out at tag `release-2.1.8-stable`